Share via:

 There is a wide variety of dental pains (aren’t we lucky!).
 If you’re suffering from sensitivity this will be a sharp, instantaneous, short-lived pain, which almost always will have a triggering cause.

 DHS can have a detrimental effect on the quality of life.
-It causes a lot of discomforts, which can lead to a person avoiding particular foods, avoiding toothbrushing (which could lead to other dental conditions such as tooth decay and/or gum disease) and becoming fairly anxious (i.e. being constantly apprehensive about when the next episode will happen).
+It causes a lot of discomfort, which can lead to a person avoiding particular foods, avoiding toothbrushing (which could lead to other dental conditions such as tooth decay and/or gum disease) and becoming fairly anxious (i.e. being constantly apprehensive about when the next episode will happen).

 Sensitivity develops due to tooth surface loss, whereby the outside protective layer of the tooth (enamel) is lost and the dentine becomes exposed (which is a very sensitive tooth tissue).